ytfei/primalgame/README.md

 The token and NFT circulation will be automatically optimized through smart contract.
 Primal’s objective is to build a totally decentralized, open and free Metaverse game!

+You can get the details of the product description with [Primal.rp](./GameFi-Primal.rp)

 ## Gameplay
 1. Becoming stronger is the dream of every primal hero.
 2. Access channels by selecting suitable resources according to the skill attributes.